N3developertoolkit/neo-blockchaintoolkit-library/readme.md

 use the [MessagePack](https://github.com/neuecc/MessagePack-CSharp) managed library.
 In addition to the trace model classes, this library includes message pack formatters for Neo types that are serialized in TTD traces as well as a MessagePack resolver.

+# Application Engines

+This library contains two `Neo.SmartContract.ApplicationEngine` subclasses:

+* **TestApplicationEngine**: This implementation is used across test scenarios.
+It supports overriding the CheckWitness service and collecting code coverage information
+* **TraceApplicationEngine**: This implementation writes trace information to a provided ITraceDebugSink.
+The Trace Model classes (described above) include an implementation of ITraceDebugSink that writes trace messages to a file in MessagePack format.